AhmedBaari/blog/content/en/page/salvo.md

 ### Machine Learning

 I am aware about the basic theory of Machine Learning including it's classifications.
 I know about the types of supervised machine learning.
-But, I do not have hands on experience in any.
+But, I do not have firsthand experience in any.

 ### Guidance

-I am being guided by **Thavendran Sir** from The School Of Computing, SASTRA University to learn Machine Learning.
+I am being guided by **Thavendran Sir** from The School Of Computing to learn Machine Learning at SASTRA University.

 ## Club Activities in SASTRA